AtitShetty/p2mp-ftp/README.md

 There is a ``` Main.java ``` that will start the java application and perform respective tasks.

+All the applications will close once a file has been successfully sent/ received.

 ### About Client

 - The ``` Main.java ``` will start two threads.
 Thread of class ``` SendFiles ``` , will send the file provided by CLI as packets of length MSS and some headers.